 Whereas a sesamoid bone often posed no significant discomfort or pain, any fracture or injury to a sesamoid bone greatly benefited from excision instead of a union repair.

 An unexpected sesamoid bone poses a unique challenge in surgeries involving that particular area if adequate imaging is not readily available in an emergent situation.
 Surgeons must be aware of potential anatomical variants and their interactions with the local anatomy if operating in an area with high suspicion of a sesamoid bone.
 Special consideration must be taken into account for an unexpected sesamoid bone if conventional surgical techniques and approaches do not allow it.

 While the patella remains a consistent example throughout the body, some adaptations of sesamoid bones have been shown in keyboard musicians.
-The study showed that musicians tended to have a bigger sum of sesamoid bone volume within the hand and an unusually shaped sesamoid more prevalent in female musicians.
-A musician's repetitive use of their hands and the subsequent increase in the sesamoid bone volume show that the body constantly adapts to the various stressors that the body faces.
+The study showed that musicians tended to have greater sesamoid bone volume within the hand; an unusually shaped sesamoid is more prevalent in female musicians.
+A musician's repetitive use of their hands and the subsequent increase in the sesamoid bone volume show that the body constantly adapts to the various stressors faced.
 Sesamoid bones play a crucial role in the body, allowing for everyday actions many take for granted.
 Studies continue to explore the many other sesamoid bones and their role in the human body.

-May O, [The pisiform bone: sesamoid or carpal bone?].
+May O. [The pisiform bone: sesamoid or carpal bone?].
 Annales de chirurgie de la main et du membre superieur : organe officiel des societes de chirurgie de la main = Annals of hand and upper limb surgery.
-1996; [PubMed PMID: 9026058]
+1996:15(4):265-71 [PubMed PMID: 9026058]